telerik/document-processing-docs/libraries/radspreadprocessing/features/protection/worksheet.md

 You can enforce worksheet protection with or without a password and you can always unprotect the workbook as needed.
 You can also let the user remove the protection by entering the correct password.

+The protection functionality protects the worksheet content from being edited.
+If you need to protect the document so that it can be opened only after providing a password for it, you should encrypt it.
+The encryption functionality is currently not supported in SpreadProcessing and you can vote for its implementation using the [public request](https://feedback.telerik.com/document-processing/1356022-spreadprocessing-implement-encryption-of-workbook) for it.

 ## How to Protect and Unprotect a Worksheet